-The Chair then proceeded to the next Agenda Item.
+The Chair went to the Agenda Item.

 Item 21: 2025 Budget

 Before the Chair addressed this item, Councillor Crisanti noted that he had to depart the meeting and wished everyone a wonderful holiday season.
 The Chair thanked Councillor Crisanti and then moved to 2025 Budget.